aiblade/IPIM/README.md

 # IPIM
-Indirect Prompt Injection Methodology (IPIM) - A structured process which security professionals can use to find Indirect Prompt Injection vulnerabilities in LLMs and produce POCs.
+Indirect Prompt Injection Methodology (IPIM) - A structured process that security professionals can use to find Indirect Prompt Injection vulnerabilities in LLMs and produce POCs.

 ![image](https://github.com/user-attachments/assets/a1cc2794-83df-4ff7-831b-d32afd835495)